Yu-Gi-Oh! Dark Duel Stories: Release

 Dark Duel Stories came bundled with three cards for the Yu-Gi-Oh!
 TCG that can be used in the real card game.
 Dark Duel Stories was packaged with two different sets of cards: Set 1 consists of Exodia the Forbidden One, Dark Magician and Blue Eyes White Dragon and Set 2 had Acid Trap Hole, Seiyaryu, and Salamandra.
 All 6 cards can be used in-game by collecting them after a won duel, or by using the password printed on the card.

 The game was re-released in 2025 as part of the Yu-Gi-Oh!
 Early Days Collection game compilation.

 Reception

 GameSpot gave the game a score of 6.2 out of 10 stating, "Dark Duel Stories comes recommended to avid enthusiasts of the Duel Monsters card game, as well as players who are interested in trying out a new card game with plenty of replay value."
+All Game Guide called the gameplay in Yu-Gi-Oh!
+Dark Duel Stories fun and unpredictable.